boateng0303/secure-bankapp-devsecops/banking-app-frontend/README.md

 # Banking Frontend - Angular Application with Tailwind CSS

-Complete Angular frontend for the Secure Banking Application, featuring a modern, clean, and professional UI built with Tailwind CSS.
+Complete Angular frontend for the Reuel Banking Application, featuring a modern, clean, and professional UI built with Tailwind CSS.

 ---